Tribhuvan of Nepal

+Personal life

+Tribhuwan had tattoos from his neck to the ankles, including a snake on the biceps of the right arm and on his body, images of ferns, flowers and peacock feathers.
+Green was his favorite color.
+Many of his ornaments, keys, gifts, clothes had the word "T" inscribed on them.
+He frequently ordered by mail through mail order catalogs.
+He smoked Lucky Strike cigarettes.

+Tribhuwan was summoned to Singha Durbar every Thursday and kept waiting for hours for a visit with the Rana Prime Minister.

 Family

 Tribhuvan was born on 30 June 1906 to Prithvi Bir Bikram Shah and Divyeshwari Lakshmi Devi Shah.
-After the death of his father, Tribhuvan Bir Bikram Shah ascended the throne on 11 December 1911, at the age of five.
-Queen Mother Divyeshwari Lakshmi Devi was appointed the regent until Tribhuvan would come to his age.
+After the death of his father, Tribhuvan ascended the throne on 11 December 1911, at the age of five.
+Queen Mother Divyeshwari Lakshmi Devi was appointed regent until Tribhuvan came of age.

 He married at age 12 in a double ceremony.
-He married first at the Narayanhity Royal Palace, Kathmandu, March 1919 to Kanti.
-The same day he also marries Ishwari.
+He married first at the Narayanhity Palace in March 1919 to Kanti.
+The same day he also married Kanti's sister Ishwari.
 He also had junior wives.

 His first child and successor to the throne, Mahendra Bir Bikram Shah Dev, was born when both Tribhuvan and his wife, Queen Kanti Rajya Lakshmi Devi Shah, were just 13 years old, on 11 June 1920.